 Risk Description Residual Ri sk Mitigating controls Forecast Likelihood Impact direction of travel Failure to manage the service's collaboration agenda effectively.
 2 2 Ensure continued good working relationships with partners whilst proactively seeking viable collaborative solutions at a time of budget pressures.
 For example, progressing the City Deal.
 Policy trigger points set out in the Local Development Plan monitoring framework are breached as part of the annual monitoring review.
-3 Preparationand developmentdevelopmentofSupplementaryPlanningGuidance.DeterminationDeterminationofplicationsinaccordancewith the LDP.Using the LDP to robustly defend decisions regarding any appeal to PINS.Regular member training to ensure the decisions of Planning Committee are made in accordance with the LDP.
+3 Preparationand developmentdevelopmentofSupplementaryPlanning Guidance.Determinationofplicationsinaccordancewith the LDP.UsingtheLDPtorobustly defenddefenddecisionsregularmember training to ensureRegularmember training to ensureRegularmember training to ensureRegularmember training to ensureUsingCommittee are made in accordancedefendaccordance with the LDP.
 Inability to maximise S106 contributions whilst having regard to the Community Infrastructure Levy (CIL) regulations and possible further changes to the legislation.
 2 3 In mitigation, the Council is carefully wording s106 legal agreements to ensure compliance with CIL Regulations to prevent pooling restriction impeding delivery of community infrastructure in advance of adopting CIL.
 Supplementary Planning Guidance using district valuer to assess development viability on planning opportunities.
 Failure to secure sustainable development practice to mitigate the impact of climate change with respect to land planning and use.
-1 3 Continue to scrutinise new developments, ensuring that development that is not sustainable is resisted. +
+1 3 Continue to scrutinise new developments, ensuring that development that is not sustainable is resisted.

 Risk Description Residual Ri sk Mitigating controls Forecast Likelihood Impact direction of travel Impact of regulatory and bureaucratic perception of the planning system and implications of Brexit, negatively impacting on investment and development.
 2 2 Promote and raise the profile of the work of the Regeneration and Planning Service through presentations to key groups.
 Working with the South East Wales Planning Officer Society of Wales to promote a positive planning agenda.
 Work jointly with the Welsh Government and the CCR to overcome any potential barriers to investment and development.
-Downturn in the economy impacts on employment opportunities 2- 3- Continueworkingin-partnershipwithbusinessesandotherkeystakeholders.Ensureplanningdecisionsaremadequickly.Usearemadequickly.Usearemadequickly.Usearemadequickly.Usearemadequickly.Usearemadequickly.Usearemadequickly.Usearemadequickly.Useareapproachtoregenerationthroughbenefitsandopportunitiesforregenerationandemploymentviathe <ccr< td=""></ccr<> - - Failure to identify and maximise potential income generation opportunities.
+Downturn in the economy impacts on employment opportunities.
+2 3 Continue working in partnership with businesses and other key stakeholders.
+Ensure planning decisions are made quickly.
+Use a proactive approach to regeneration through partnership working and supporting land owners and developers.
+Maximise benefits and opportunities for regeneration and employment via the CCR.
+Failure to identify and maximise potential income generation opportunities.
 2 3 Regular engagement with stakeholders in the process and briefings with members on potential income opportunities and issues.
 Undertake public consultation of proposed income generation opportunities.
 Resource and reputational impact from decisions made on planning applications contrary to recommendation and subsequent appeal.
 2 2 Training delivered for members and regular briefings.
 Decisions taken elsewhere in relation to external funding could impact on Council investment decisions on key regeneration projects including the Enterprise 2 3 Work with Welsh Government, businesses and developers to seek to minimise the impacts of delays and or changes imposed by external agencies on external